-10.2.2 District Application.
-Floodplain Overlay District regulations shall apply all areas designated as Zone A or AE as shown on the adopted Effective Flood Insurance Rate Map panels, and zone X as outlined specific.

-10.2.3 Sub Districts.
-All areas designated as Zone A or AE as shown on the adopted Effective Flood Insurance Rate Map panels are hereby broken down into the following two (2) sub-districts:

-- A. Floodway District.
-The Floodway District includes those areas within Zones A or AE that are located at or below the ordinary high water level of Lake Minnetonka or adjacent water body. - B. Flood Fringe District.
-The Flood Fringe District includes areas within Zones A or AE that are below the 1% annual chance (100-year) flood elevation, but above the ordinary high water level of Lake Minnetonka or adjacent water body. - C. Reserved for General Floodplain District
+- 10.2.2 District Application.
+Floodplain Overlay District regulations shall apply to all areas designated as Zone A or AE as shown on the adopted Effective Flood Insurance Rate Map panels references in Section 10.2.1. - 10.2.3 Sub Districts.
+All areas designated as Zone A or AE as shown on the adopted Effective Flood Insurance Rate Map panels are hereby broken down into the following two (2) sub-districts: - A. Floodway District.
+The Floodway District includes those areas within Zones A or AE that are located at or below the ordinary high water level of Lake Minnetonka or adjacent water body.
+The OHWL for Lake Minnetonka can be found on the LMCD website and as of January 2024 was 929.4 feet above sea level.
+(Accessed from the Lake Minnetonka Conservation District website at https://lmcd.org/water-levels/.
+This information is subject to change and users should consult LMCD for the most current information). - B. Flood Fringe District.
+The Flood Fringe District includes areas within Zones A or AE that are below the 1% annual chance (100-year) flood elevation, but above the ordinary high water level of Lake Minnetonka or adjacent water body.
+This elevation can be found on FEMA map for